 Dinner over, dishes piled into the dishwasher, the real party began.
 Ren was then an amateur photographer with enormous talent and patience.
 Whenever we would visit, he had me pose for pictures.
 He has caught me on film in many moods and this evening was no different.
 This was the first time, however, that he decided to use props and costume.
 The result is a photograph that would later remind me of my healing journey and the fact that I had detoured.

-After a year, I told my husband that I wanted out – the marriage was a mistake and I needed to do the things on my bucket list, including be happy without a reason – just as I was in that picture.
+After a year, I told my husband that I wanted out – the marriage was a mistake and I needed to do the things on my bucket list, like go whale watching california or go on a road trip.
+Me not being happy in this relationship was putting me down and holding me back from what I really wanted to do.
 For all intents and purposes, I had nothing to be happy about when Ren captured that smile.
 My heart was shattered, my finances were in almost utter ruin as my partner had left me with all the debt, and I was alone in a foreign land that it was never my intention to be in.

 Something Inside So Strong…

 Some-Thing deep inside of me, however, was ready to move me to the next level.
 Looking over some of my old journals this weekend from that time, this beautiful quote succinctly says it all: